adaapp/sqa-nov-2021-team5/README.md

 # sqa-nov-2021-team5

-Note: For additional documentation please see the [documents](https://github.com/adaapp/sqa-nov-2021-team5/tree/main/documents) folder
+Note: For the testing documentation please see refer to the [documents](https://github.com/adaapp/sqa-nov-2021-team5/tree/main/documents) folder.

 ## Our Project